X

 • Understanding AI algorithms and recommendation systems

-• Ethical implications of AI-generated journalism
+• Practical implications of AI-generated content

 • Identifying algorithmic biases and misinformation

-• Using AI tools for research and automation responsibly
+• Using AI tools responsibly

 • Enhancing reporting with AI-assisted analysis